runcycles/cycles-spring-boot-starter/README.md

 ```

-Configure your wallet (runs on local Redis by default):
+Configure the Cycles ledger (runs on local Redis by default):

 ```yaml
 cycles: